docker-library/docs/kong/content.md

 # What is Kong?

 Kong is a scalable, open source API Layer (also known as an API Gateway, or API Middleware).
-Kong was originally built at Mashape to secure, manage and extend over 15,000 Microservices for its API Marketplace, which generates billions of requests per month.
+Kong was originally built by [Kong Inc.](https://konghq.com) (formerly known as Mashape) to secure, manage and extend over 15,000 Microservices for its API Marketplace, which generates billions of requests per month.

 Backed by the battle-tested NGINX with a focus on high performance, Kong was made available as an open-source platform in 2015.
-Under active development, Kong is now used in production at hundreds of organizations from startups, to large enterprises and government departments including: The New York Times, Expedia, Healthcare.gov, The Guardian, Condè Nast and The University of Auckland.
+Under active development, Kong is now used in production at hundreds of organizations from startups, to large enterprises and government departments including: The New York Times, Expedia, Healthcare.gov, The Guardian, Condè Nast, The University of Auckland, Ferrari, and Giphy.

 Kong's documentation can be found at [getkong.org/docs](http://getkong.org/docs).